zhukovgreen/zhukovgreen/docs/artem_cv.md

 bots.
 Compliment projects with machine learning, growing as a professional, learning new technologies, experimenting and building interesting products.

-I am pedantic in terms of a writing clean and simple code, testing and documenting my work.
+I am pedantic in terms of writing clean and simple code, testing and documenting my work.

 # Tech stack